-Lodge Manufacturing have made cast-iron cookware for over one hundred years.
+Lodge Manufacturing has made cast-iron cookware for over one hundred years.
 What makes them stand out as the world leader in cast-iron cookware?

 Have you made breakfast in a Lodge skillet?
 If you’re like me there’s nothing like a cooked breakfast in the morning.
 If so, then you really can’t look past a cast iron skillet.
-Lodge cast-iron have been used by many Americans for decades.
+Lodge cast-iron has been used by many Americans for decades.
 Now people all over the world are discovering the joy of cooking in cast iron.
-Lodge Manufacturing has a reputation for high quality cast-iron cookware.
-Is that reputation deserved? lets find out.
+Lodge Manufacturing has a reputation for high-quality cast iron cookware.
+Is that reputation deserved?
+Let’s find out.

 Question: What was the name of the original foundry established by Joesph Lodge?
 Read on to find the answer.